larabros/elogram/CONTRIBUTING.md

 - **Consider our release cycle** - We try to follow [SemVer v2.0.0](http://semver.org/).
 Randomly breaking public APIs is not an option.

-- **Create feature branches** - Don't ask us to pull from your master branch.
+- **Use Git Flow** - Don't ask us to pull from your master branch.
+Set up [Git Flow](http://nvie.com/posts/a-successful-git-branching-model/) and create a new feature branch from `develop`.

 - **One pull request per feature** - If you want to do more than one thing, send multiple pull requests.